ugcd/solarius/README.md

 Polygenic model:

 * add house-hold effect (start with `df2solar` function)
-* add option of trait-specific covariates
-* add a slot with Log-likelihoods (see `polygenic.logs.out` file of a model)
 * track `PROBND`, `MZTWIN`, `HHID` info; see `polygenic.lib.R` in `salamboR` package
 * extract residuals and make plots for them